Vizianagaram Estate

 Vizianagaram Estate was a zamindari of the Madras Presidency in India.
-The name is derived from its founder Raja Viziaram Raz (Vijayaram Raj) who established a sovereign kingdom by claiming independence from the Kingdom of Jeypore in 1711.
-It formed alliances with the French and British East India Company to conquer the neighbouring principalities of Bobbili, Kurupam, Paralakhemundi and the kingdom of Jeypore.
+The name is derived from its founder Raja Vijayaram Raj who established a sovereign kingdom by claiming independence from the kingdom of Jeypore in 1711.
+It formed alliances with the French and British East India Company to annexe the neighbouring principalities of Bobbili, Kurupam, Paralakhemundi and Jeypore.
 However, they fell out with the British and as a result were attacked and defeated in the Battle of Padmanabham.
-They were annexed as a tributary estate like other principalities and remained so until their accession to the Indian Union in 1949.
+They were annexed as a tributary estate like other principalities and remained so, until their accession to the Indian Union in 1949.

-The chieftains of Vijayanagaram claimed to be the descendants of one Veer Pratap of Rajasthan belonging to the Sisodia clan of Rajput.
-They migrated to Deccan and settled down as chieftains of Pusapadu village in Prakasam district in Andhra Pradesh.
-Initially, the dynasty is called Pusapati for this particular reason.
-However, another theory suggests them of being descendants of Pericchedis.

 History

+Amala Raju (Founder of the Vizianagaram branch) of Pericchedi ruling clan built Pusapadu village and started ruling family of 'Pusapati'.
+He established himself as a tributary of the Kingdom of Jeypore of Odisha.

-They founded the City of Vizianagaram, named it after Vijay Rama Raju, spelled with a Z to differentiate it from the Vijayanagar Empire in Hampi.
+Vizianagaram was founded named it after Vijay Rama Raju, spelled with a Z to differentiate it from the Vijayanagar Empire in Hampi.
 They obtained the title of Gajapathi, after aiding the British forces of the Northern Circars against Vikram Dev I of Jeypore Kingdom in the 18th century.

 In 1754, Pusapati Vijaya Rama Gajapathi Raju, of the ruling family of Vizianagaram, made an alliance with the French, but a few years later the territory was ceded to the British.
 It remained under their control until independence in 1947.

 Vizianagaram Fort was constructed in the year 1712–1714 A.D.
 Traditionally five Vijayas or signs of victory were present at the inception of this fortress.
 It was named Vizia-nagaram (place of victory) after its founder Vijaya Rama Raju and the foundations were laid on Tuesday (Jayavaram in Telugu), the tenth day (Vijayadasami) of the Dasara Festival in the year Vijaya of the Hindu calendar.
 In 1827 Maharajah Vijay Rama Gajapati Raju III had several honors conferred on him by the British Government.
 Lord Northbrook obtained for him the title of His Highness, and had his name enrolled among those of chiefs entitled to return visits from the Viceroy.

 The revenue of the estate is nearly about 26lakhs by 1938 and nearly about 30 lakhs by the time of abolition.
 They paid a peskash of 4,96,580/- by 1877.